kiedtl/roguelike/doc/branches.md

 - Drains (unique to the Prison) allow teleporting across level.
 - Executioners wander a single room, making it difficult to stab.
 They carry a giant knout capable of two-shotting you, but attack slowly.
-- Later levels may contain the occasional Abomination.

 ## Laboratory